This information will help you understand how drinking alcohol can affect your surgery and what we can do to help you.

 - Needing more nursing care

 What We Will Do

-We talk with all patients about their alcohol intake.
+At Memorial Sloan Kettering (MSK) we talk with all patients about their alcohol intake.
 Your healthcare providers will ask you about the amount of alcohol your drink every day.
 This includes beer, wine, and liquor.
 They will also ask you to answer the questions below, known as the CAGE questionnaire.